husamuel/Kubernetes-LLM/README.md

 Organized the cluster into namespaces: `argocd`, `gateway`, `monitoring`, `llm`, `storage`, `kyverno`, and `ingress-nginx`.
 The gateway uses Ingress NGINX to expose the application externally, ClusterIP services handle internal pod communication, and I configured horizontal pod autoscaling for the APIs and LLM based on resource usage.
 MongoDB runs as a StatefulSet with vertical scaling for data persistence.

-Added Kyverno policies to verify image signatures - only signed images can run in the cluster.
+Added Kyverno policies to verify image signatures, only signed images can run in the cluster.
 One challenge with ECR is token expiration, so I wrote a cronjob that runs every 10 hours to generate new authentication tokens and update the Kubernetes secrets automatically.

 ### 7. Monitoring